developer9998/PlayerModelProject/README.md

 # GorillaPlayerModelModProject-Master
-Unity project with scripts allowing you to create Playermodel files (*.gtmodel)
+Unity project version 2019.3.15 with scripts allowing you to create Playermodel files (*.gtmodel)